mspnp/aks-baseline-regulated/docs/deploy/10-pre-bootstrap.md

    # Get your Quarantine Azure Container Registry service name
    # You only deployed one ACR instance in this walkthrough, but this could be
    # a separate, dedicated quarantine instance managed by your IT team.
-   ACR_NAME_QUARANTINE=$(az deployment group show -g rg-bu0001a0005 -n cluster-stamp --query properties.outputs.quarantineContainerRegistryName.value -o tsv)
+   ACR_NAME_QUARANTINE=$(az deployment group show -g rg-bu0001a0005 -n -n acr-stamp --query properties.outputs.quarantineContainerRegistryName.value -o tsv)

    # [Combined this takes about eight minutes.]
    az acr import --source ghcr.io/fluxcd/kustomize-controller:v0.8.1 -t quarantine/fluxcd/kustomize-controller:v0.8.1 -n $ACR_NAME_QUARANTINE && \